-You can discard a Race card at any time, even in combat: "I don't wanna be an elf anymore."
-When you discard a Race card, you become human again.
+You can discard a Race card at any time, even in combat: "I don't wanna be a Stygian anymore."
+When you discard a Race card, you instantly lose all its abilities, but if a monster had a bonus against that Race, it no longer applies.